FACTS ABOUT YOUR SKIN

 Facts About Your Skin

 The skin is the largest organ in our body and the body’s first layer of protection against the environment.
-The skin regulates body temperature; it gathers sensory information from the environment and plays an active role in the immune system protecting us from disease.
+The skin regulates body temperature; it gathers sensory information from the environment and plays an active role in the immune system protecting us from diseases.
 Your skin accounts for as much as 15 percent of your entire body weight.

 Of course, the skin is more than a physical part of the body.
-It not only functions as a protective barrier, it also forms part of a person’s self-confidence.
+It not only functions as a protective barrier, but it also forms part of a person’s self-confidence.
 It shows the healthy condition of a person as well as the attention that a person gives to their appearance.
-When your skin is clear and healthy you appear more youthful and as a result feel more attractive and confident.
+When your skin is clear and healthy you appear more youthful and as a result, feel more attractive and confident.